meshibiton/Server-SearchSolver/README.md

 ## Setup

-1. :pencil: Notice: 5600 will be the port the server gonna listen for clients.
+1. :pencil: Notice: 5600 will be the port the server is going to listen to clients.

-2. Open terminal in the python tester("parallel_tester.py" ) folder and write "python2 parallel_tester.py"
+2. Open terminal in the python tester folder and write "python2 parallel_tester.py"

 3. In our tester folder there is 10 different matrices txt files that will be read by the program.

-4. To compile your code open your terminal and write:
+4. To compile your code open your terminal(another) and write:

    g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread